stockAI-py/stockait/README.md

 - Dataset is a daily stock price dataset that provides open, high, low, close, and volume columns by default.

 ▪️ Dependent variable
-- `Dependent variable`: The `add_index` function creates a dependent variable `next_change` column, which stockAir recognizes as a dependent variable by default. `next_change` means the rate of change in the closing price of the next day.
+- `Dependent variable`: The `add_index` function creates a dependent variable `next_change` column, which stockait recognizes as a dependent variable by default. `next_change` means the rate of change in the closing price of the next day.

 <br>